Butterworth (1785 ship): Butterworth squadron

 Alderman William Curtis, Theophilus Pritzler, and probably John Perry, a Blackwall shipbuilder, financed an expedition consisting of three vessels, Butterworth, and two smaller tenders: Jackall, Alexander Stewart (or Steward), master, and Prince Lee Boo, E. Sharp, master.
 Captain William Brown, master of Butterworth, commanded the expedition.

 The expedition is notable for a violent conflict with the Tla-o-qui-aht People of Vancouver Island and another reported conflict in Formosa.
-Butterworth, Jackal and Prince Lee Boo are often credited with being the first European vessels to enter Honolulu Harbor.
+Butterworth, Jackal, and Prince Lee Boo are often credited with being the first European vessels to enter Honolulu Harbor.

 France declared war on Britain on 1 February 1793.
 Brown received a letter of marque on 26 June 1793, i.e., in absentia.
 All three vessels of the Butterworth squadron were well at Nootka in October 1793.
-In late 1793 Brown transferred to Jackall, Sharp transferred to Butterworth, and Robert Gordon took command of Prince Lee Boo.
+In late 1793, Brown transferred to Jackall, Sharp transferred to Butterworth, and Robert Gordon took command of Prince Lee Boo.

-On 14 March 1794 Butterworth and Prince Lee Boo were well at "Mout Lerry", Nootka.
+On 14 March 1794, Butterworth and Prince Lee Boo were well at "Mout Lerry", Nootka.
 HMS Discovery and HMS Chatham had wintered there and then sailed for the Sandwich Islands.

 Butterworth then sailed to the California coast, and from there to the Galapagos.

 At some point Butterworth encountered Rattler.
 Rattler, James Colnett, master, was on voyage of exploration to the Pacific for the whaling firm of Samuel Enderby & Sons.

 Jackall and Prince Lee Boo were at Hawai'i by 1 January 1795.
 There Brown and Gordon were killed defending their vessels from an attack by the locals.
-The Hawaiians captured both vessels but their crews recaptured them.
+The Hawaiians captured both vessels but the crews recaptured their vessels.
 George Lampert and William Bonallack replaced Brown and Gordon as captains of the two vessels.

 Butterworth returned to England from the Galapagos on 3 February 1795.
 She was under the command of Sharpe, and carried 85 tuns of whale oil and 17500 seal skins.
 She arrived back at London 24 April 1808.

 Whaling

 In 1795, Butterworth, Sinclair Halcrow, master, may have sailed on a whaling voyage.
 There is no further information on this voyage.
-Lloyd's Register for 1796 shows her master changing from W. Brown to S. Halcrow and her trade from London-Nootka to London-South Seas.
+Lloyd's Register for 1796, shows her master changing from W. Brown to S. Halcrow and her trade from London-Nootka to London-South Seas.